TianyouLiuSky/Game_programming_project/README.md

 - **Sound:**
   - ~~Plan to add background music and sound effects for collision, trash pickup, and low battery.~~
     - ✅ Added background music to enhance immersion during gameplay.
-    - ✅ Sound effects for collision trash pickup is finished
+    - ✅ Sound effects for collision trash pickup and jump is finished

 - **UI:**
   - ~~Refine scoreboard and timer layout.~~